 MasterFrame: Finite Element Analysis

-MasterFrame Finite Element Analysis module combines the power of MasterFrame with the Finite Element Analysis method to significantly expand your analysis and design capabilities.
+MasterFrame Finite Element Analysis FEA module combines the power of MasterFrame with the Finite Element Analysis method to significantly expand your analysis and design capabilities

-The MasterFrame Finite Element Analysis module seamlessly integrates with MasterFrame to significantly enhance the analysis capabilities of MasterFrame.
-The Finite Element Analysis method allows you to model surfaces such as slabs and walls using finite elements, thus allowing the analysis of surfaces even with highly complex geometries and multiple openings.
+The Finite Element Analysis method FEM allows you to model surfaces such as slabs and walls using finite elements, thus allowing the analysis of surfaces structural elements even with highly complex geometries and multiple openings.
 FE surfaces can be modelled and analysed either independently or combined with the traditional line elements of MasterFrame, allowing for the analysis of complex, multi-material structures in a single model, incorporating gravity, lateral and wind loading.

 - Full integration with MasterFrame allows loads from line elements to be automatically transferred to the Finite Element surfaces

 - Automatic mesh generation allows the software to quickly generate the FE mesh, but the ability to vary the mesh intensity in local areas allows the user to retain control of the mesh in areas of interest to ensure the accuracy of results

 MasterFrame: Finite Element Analysis returns a wide range of analysis outputs which allows the engineer to accurately assess the stresses and forces in the whole, or part of, any finite element surfaces.
 This is done through the use of both user controlled contour plots and section diagrams.

 The forces results include:

 Stress outputs include: